-Year 10 students have been working through a range of materials designed to prepare them for the course selection process for Senior School, with their Form Teacher.
-The initial phase of course selection will involve parents and students using "Subject Selection Online" (SSO).
+With the support of their Form Teacher, Year 10 students have been working through a range of materials designed to prepare them for the course selection process for Senior School.
+The initial phase of course selection will involve parents and students using "Subject Selection Online" (SSO) to select their preferred courses, after researching their future pathway, prerequisites and the courses offered at Duncraig Senior High School, as described in this handbook.

-Students who require further information or who wish to select courses for which they are not recommended will be directed to book a course counselling appointment.
+Students who require further information, or who wish to select courses for which they are not recommended, will be directed to book a course counselling appointment.
 There are also many other people who are willing to help students during this selection process.
-These people include; parents, teachers currently delivering Senior School courses, the Year 10 Coordinator (Mr Cutler), Heads of Learning Areas, Teachers in Charge of Learning Areas, VET Manager and Careers Coordinator (Ms Marcon), Course and Careers Advisor (Ms Hewitt), Senior School Student Services Manager (Mr Cheeseman) and the Associate Principal for Senior School (Ms Crosbie).
-Students and/or parents who wish to discuss their future career or educational plans should make an appointment with Ms Marcon or Ms Hewitt as soon as possible.
+These people include; parents, teachers currently delivering Senior School courses, the Year 10 Coordinator (Ms Clair Lang), Heads of Learning Areas, Teachers in Charge of Learning Areas, the VET Manager and Careers Coordinator (Mrs Karen Clark), Course and Careers Advisor (Ms Kate Hewitt), Workplace Learning Coordinator (Ms Maree Marcon), Senior School Student Services Manager (Mr Adam Taylor), and the Associate Principal for Senior School (Ms Caroline Crosbie).
+Students and/or parents who wish to discuss their future career or educational plans should make an appointment with Mrs Clark or Ms Hewitt as soon as possible.

-For students moving into Year 11 in 2024, the types of courses available will be; Year 11 General, Year 11 ATAR, Endorsed programs and VET Certificate courses.
+For students moving into Year 11 in 2025, the types of courses available will be; Year 11 General, Year 11 ATAR, Endorsed programs and VET Certificate courses.

-When choosing courses, students should make their selection based on the following criteria; will they enjoy the subject, is it relevant for a particular career pathway, is it a prerequisite for further study they are planning to engage in after school and finally, do they have the recommended background/achievement from Lower School to enable them to be successful in the subject?
+When choosing courses, students should make their selection based on the following criteria; will they enjoy the subject, is it relevant for a particular career pathway, is it a prerequisite for further study with which they are planning to engage after school and finally, do they have the recommended background/achievement (prerequisites) from Lower School to enable them to be successful in the subject?

 Heads of Learning Areas will have also determined whether students are recommended for their courses.
 This will be based on their class teacher recommendations.
 This data will also be embedded within the Subject Selection Online (SSO) website and will form an essential role in guiding students through the course selection process.
 Students who have been recommended for a course will receive a "Green Traffic Light" in the SSO.
-Those who have not been recommended will receive a "Red Traffic Light".
+Those who have not been recommended will receive an "Orange Traffic Light" or a "Red Traffic Light".
 (If a student doesn't receive a "green light" to select a subject in the SSO, it is an indication that teachers have concerns whether the student will be able to achieve success in this course.
 Please take these recommendations seriously).

-Students who decide that they wish to select one or more courses for which they are not recommended will have to book a course counselling appointment as it may not be possible to complete the SSO process if you have selected a "red traffic light" subject.
-At this course counselling appointment students will need to bring an action plan.
-This plan should outline how they intend to achieve the prerequisite required for the course they wish to choose.
+Students who decide that they wish to select one or more courses, for which they are not recommended, will have to book a course counselling appointment as it may not be possible to complete the SSO process if they have selected a "red traffic light" subject.
+Students will need to complete the Improvement Action Plan that can be accessed on the Year 9-10 Bulletin Board on SEQTA, and bring this to their appointed course counselling appointment.
+At this meeting, the course counsellor will discuss with the student their subject choices and their action plan, which should outline how they intend to achieve the prerequisite required for the course they wish to choose.
 A student should not choose multiple courses that are deemed non-recommended.